kingsdigitallab/kdl/frontend/src/blog/ireal-rag.md

 5. **Prototype Nature and Goals**:

    - The primary objective was to elicit discussion around AI/ML and Indigenous data, rather than to create a production-ready system.
+The dashboard was ephemeral and is not publicly available; the code is available however at the [project GitHub repository](https://github.com/kingsdigitallab/iREAL).
    - This approach allows for exploration of potential benefits and risks without the pressure of immediate practical application.

 6. **Challenges and Lessons Learned**: